cover.webp

 Cleaning Hacks

 Days 1-2: Skip brushing the spot; just wipe gently with a wet cloth.
 Day 3 on: Swish salt water (half spoon in a cup of warm water) 2-3 times a day.
 Brush soft everywhere else with a squishy toothbrush.
-No-no’s: Hard swishes, poking, or smokes—they invite yucky germs.
+No-no’s: Avoid vigorous rinsing, probing the site, or smoking, as these can introduce bacteria and impede healing.

 Eat Smart: Yes & No